 Allium leaf miner

-Allium leaf mining fly was first detected in Britain in 2002, it has become a widespread in England and parts of Wales.
+Allium leaf mining fly was first detected in Britain in 2002, it has become widespread in England and parts of Wales.
 The larvae bore into the stems and bulbs of leeks, onions, chives and garlic.
 Affected plants often develop secondary infections and rot.

-Allium leaf miner (<EM>Phytomyza gymnostoma</EM>) on leek (<EM>Allium porrum</EM>)
+Allium leaf miner (<EM>Phytomyza gymnostoma</EM>) pupae on leek (<EM>Allium porrum</EM>)

 Quick facts

-Common name Allium leaf miner
+Common name: Allium leaf miner

-Latin name Phytomyza gymnostoma
+Scientific name: Phytomyza gymnostoma

-Plants affected Leeks, onion, chives, shallot and garlic
+Plants affected: Leeks, onion, chives, shallot and garlic

-Main symptoms Lines of white mines on leaves, maggots or brown pupae in the stems and bulbs
+Main symptoms: Lines of white mines on leaves, maggots or brown pupae in the stems and bulbs

-Caused by Maggots of a leaf mining fly
+Caused by: Maggots of a leaf mining fly

-Timing March-June and September-November
+Timing: March-June and September-November

 What is allium leaf miner?